-Please contact the school office on the first day of absence by 8.55am on 01788 575328
+Please contact the school office on the first day of absence by 8.50am on 01788 575328

-- -Please explain the reason for absence and give an estimate of how long your child is likely to be absent. - -If your child's attendance drops below 95% a letter will be sent home to inform you. - If your child's attendance drops below 92% you will be invited to attend an attendance clinic with the Head of School in order to set targets to ensure that this improves. - -Poor attendees and late arrivals will be supported by the EPS Learning Mentor - Miss Huggins.
+- -Please explain the reason for absence and give an estimate of how long your child is likely to be absent. - -If your child's attendance drops below 95% you will be informed. - If your child's attendance drops below 92% you will be invited to attend an attendance meeting with the Head of School in order to set targets to ensure that this improves. - -Poor attendees and late arrivals will be supported by the EPS Learning Mentor - Miss Huggins.